mjl-/mox/README.md

 ## Why a new mail server implementation?

 Mox aims to make "running a mail server" easy and nearly effortless.
-Excellent quality mail server software exists, but getting a working setup typically requires you configure half a dozen services (SMTP, IMAP, SPF/DKIM/DMARC, spam filtering).
+Excellent quality (open source) mail server software exists, but getting a working setup typically requires you configure half a dozen services (SMTP, IMAP, SPF/DKIM/DMARC, spam filtering), which are often written in C (where small bugs often have large consequences).
 That seems to lead to people no longer running their own mail servers, instead switching to one of the few centralized email providers.
 Email with SMTP is a long-time decentralized messaging protocol.
 To keep it decentralized, people need to run their own mail server.
 Mox aims to make that easy.

 ## Where is the documentation?

-See all commands and help text at https://pkg.go.dev/github.com/mjl-/mox/, and example config files at https://pkg.go.dev/github.com/mjl-/mox/config/.
+See all commands and help output at https://pkg.go.dev/github.com/mjl-/mox/.

+See the commented example config files at https://pkg.go.dev/github.com/mjl-/mox/config/.
+They often contain enough documentation about a feature and how to configure it.

 You can get the same information by running "mox" without arguments to list its subcommands and usage, and "mox help [subcommand]" for more details.